tomlooman/tomlooman.github.io/_posts/2021-06-03-unreal-engine-cpp-save-system.md

 In my example I chose to fetch all data from PlayerState just before saving the game.
 We do so by calling `SavePlayerState(URogueSaveGame* SaveObject);` This lets us pass in whatever data is relevant into the SaveGame object, such as the PlayerId and Transform of the Pawn (if the player is currently alive)

-You \*could\* choose to utilize SaveGame properties here too and store **some** of that player data automatically by converting it to a binary array just like we do with Actors instead of manually writing it into SaveGame, but you'd still need to manually handle the _PlayerID_ and _Pawn Transform_.
+You \*could\* choose to utilize `SaveGame` properties here too and store **some** of that player data automatically by converting it to a binary array just like we do with Actors instead of manually writing it into `SaveGame`, but you'd still need to manually handle the _PlayerID_ and _Pawn Transform_.

 ```cpp
 void ARoguePlayerState::SavePlayerState_Implementation(URogueSaveGame* SaveObject)